April 21st, 2020 Last Updated on: February 3rd, 2021

 Fried Green Tomatoes

 Sliced up green tomatoes, cornmeal coating, and some herbs and spices to taste make these delicious vegetables easy to make and to eat.
-Although adopted in southern cooking and popularized by a movie of the same name, they have been enjoyed by Native American people wherever tomatoes and corn grew in North America for many years.
+Although adopted in southern cooking and popularized by a movie of the same name, this Native American recipe has been enjoyed by Indigenous people wherever tomatoes and corn grew in North America for many years.

 Meat and Fish Recipes